vtex-apps/checkout-ui-custom/README.md

 A combination of conditions and variables will adapt your checkout according your preferences.

+### Running npm

+`npm run dev` to watch and build the sass file
+`npm run build` to build the sass file and copy the js

 ### Expected HTML in the header

 ```